phloamy/kicad-kbplacer/README.md

 - See created `keyautoplace.log` file (in PCB directory)

 ## Known bugs and limitations
-- Tested only with SOD-323F diodes.
-Predefined diode location might not be suitable for larger footprints and custom location is not supported without code modification
-- Tested only with KiCad version 5.1.5
+- Tested only with KiCad version 5.1.6